 The Financial Action Task Force (FATF), an international organization that sets standards for combating money laundering and terrorist financing, has identified nine risk factors that can help institutions assess the money laundering and terrorist financing risks they face.

 Each institution will have different degrees of assessing risk depending on the risk factor affected.
 For example, of an inherent risk is when a bank that offers correspondent banking services to foreign banks will have a higher exposure to risk than a bank that only serves retail customers.
-By understanding the key risk indicators involved in money laundering and terrorist financing, institutions can develop more effective policies and procedures to combat these activities.
+By conducting risk assessments and understanding the key risk indicators involved in money laundering and terrorist financing, institutions can develop more effective policies and procedures to combat these activities.

 Key risk indicator

-There are many different types of key risk indicators, but some common examples include customer profile data, transaction data, and geographic data.
+There are many different types of key risk indicators, but some common examples include customer data, profile data, transaction data, and geographic data.

 Risk Indicator